krakend/krakend-documentation/features/content-types.md

     }
     ...

+As you can see, having the `encoding`declaration in every backend allows you to consume services with different content types (in the example JSON, XML and RSS) that will be later aggregated into a unified content type (e.g: JSON).

 # Response content type

-Since version 0.5, KrakenD supports sending responses back to the client using content types other than JSON.
+KrakenD supports sending responses back to the client using content types other than JSON (v0.5 or greater).
 The list of supported content types depends on the selected router package.

-Each endpoint declaration is able to define which encoder should be used, as showed in this example.
-By default, the KrakenD router will fallback to JSON:
+Each endpoint declaration is able to define which encoder should be used, as shown in this example.
+By default, the KrakenD router will fall back to JSON:

 	...
 	"endpoints": [